Ranky Tanky Builds On The Music And Culture Of Slave Descendants

 SINGLETON: Exactly.
 You know, because - you know, like Quiana said, it was just hand claps and you stomping your feet, and that was the music - your voice, your hands and your feet.

 GROSS: This is FRESH AIR, and if you're just joining us, my guests are three members of the band Ranky Tanky.
-And that's also the title of their new album.
 They're a band that plays music from the Gullah culture, the culture of the islands off the coast of South Carolina and Georgia.
-This is Gullah music but in a really contemporary setting - with trumpet, which is played by my guest, Charlton Singleton, guitar played by my guest Clay Ross, and Quiana Parler is the main singer with the band.
+This is Gullah music but in a really contemporary setting - with trumpet, which is played by my guest, Charlton Singleton, guitar played by my guest Clay Ross.
+And Quiana Parler is the main singer with the band.
 She's also with us.

-Charlton, since you grew up in South Carolina and your grandfather was from one of the Sea Islands - I think you said that he moved to the mainland because of a hurricane.
-Did hurricanes figure a lot in family lore?

-SINGLETON: I think, you know, any sort of storm that would come, you know, where we live - you know, it's always a hurricane.
-With regards to the Gullah communities, that's just something that, you know, they had to deal with.
-You know, going to higher ground is what everybody tells you - seek higher ground, move, go to a higher place.

 PARLER: Yeah, even "Been In The Storm."